plone/plone.restapi-client/docs/future-improvements.md

+# Future improvements

-The following enhancements need to be considered:
+The following enhancements need to be considered for next iterations:

 ## Separate out the `react-query` part from `@plone/client` into a separate package